zarkodam/FtplibWrapper/README.md

 # FtplibWrapper
-Wrapper over Ftplib. elementary FTP actions
+Wrapper over Ftplib, elementary FTP actions

 **How to use:**